ajh/ajh.github.io/_drafts/vim_cheat_sheet_part_one.md

 - navigate by typing number of desired match
 - or next match :tn[ext], previous match :tp[revious]

-# preview window

-The preview window is a special window to show (preview) another file.

 # quickfix

 Grep results are put in quickfix.
 Maybe someday I'll have test failures